SkerdH/Active-Directory-Basic-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-Create a basic home running lab with active directory.
-This projects shows how I created an internal server using Active Directory.
-You can experiment with Group Policies and security settings in a lab, understanding how they impact user and computer configurations.
-This knowledge is essential for maintaining secure and efficient network environments.
-An AD lab is an ideal place to practice scripting and automation using PowerShell.
-Employers often seek IT professionals who can automate repetitive tasks and streamline AD management.
-You can learn how to manage user accounts, permissions, and access controls effectively.
-This knowledge is essential for maintaining the integrity and security of an organization's data.
-Project endgoal as visual guide:  <br/>
+Project Overview:

+This project demonstrates the creation of a basic home lab using Active Directory, providing a controlled environment for experimentation with Group Policies, security settings, and automation using PowerShell.
+The goal is to gain hands-on experience in configuring and managing Active Directory, a fundamental component of network infrastructure.

+Key Objectives:
+Azure Virtual Machines: Utilize Oracle VM to set up virtual machines, including Windows Server 2019 and Windows 10, forming the foundation of the lab.
+Active Directory Configuration: Configure the Windows Server 2019 VM as an Active Directory domain controller, establishing a secure internal network.
+Security Settings: Experiment with Group Policies and security settings within the lab to understand their impact on user and computer configurations.
+Automation: Utilize PowerShell for scripting and automation tasks, enhancing proficiency in streamlining Active Directory management.
+User Account Management: Learn how to effectively manage user accounts, permissions, and access controls, critical for maintaining data integrity and security.
 <img src="https://i.imgur.com/w3WotSm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />